assaabloy-ppi/salt-channel/files/spec/drafts/salt-channel-v2-final2-draft.md

 The rest of the bytes of the nonce MUST be set to zero.
 The nonce counters are reset for every Salt Channel session.
 Note, no assumption is made on the order in which the peers send application messages.
-For example, the server MAY send all application messages.
+For example, the server may send all application messages.
 The nonce values used by the client and those used by the server are disjoint sets.
 Note also that the nonce values used are *not* sent over the communication channel.
-This is not necessary; they can easily be computed.
+This is not necessary; they are easily computed.

 Signatures (fields M3/Signature1, M4/Signature2) are generated
 and verified using the signature scheme defined by the functions crypto_sign() and crypto_sign_open() of TweetNaCl [NACL, TWEET-1, TWEET-2].
-This scheme uses Ed25519 and sha512 to produce signatures that are 64 bytes long.
+This scheme uses ed25519 and SHA-512 to produce signatures that are 64 bytes long.

 The term "encryption key" in this document refers to an x25519